-- 1. CIPAC numbers
+- 1 CIPAC numbers

-- 2. CIPAC methods
+- 2 CIPAC methods

-- 3. Collaborative trial to get a CIPAC method
+- 3 Collaborative trial to get a CIPAC method

-- 4. Method extension
+- 4 Method extension

-- 5. Method validation for chromatographic methods
+- 5 Method validation for chromatographic methods

-- 6. Physical, chemical and technical measurements
+- 6 Physical, chemical and technical measurements

-- 7. Special matrices
+- 7 Special matrices

-- 8. Relevant impurities
+- 8 Relevant impurities

-- 9. Instructions for writing CIPAC methods
+- 9 Instructions for writing CIPAC methods

-1. CIPAC numbers
+1 CIPAC numbers

 The CIPAC coding system has been established in order to achieve a simple and harmonized way to define the identity of pesticide active ingredients.
 In this system, code numbers are allocated to active ingredients of distinctive structure.
 The reason for the use of code numbers was to avoid misinterpretation in cases where different common names had been approved by different national standard organization, in cases that common names had been changed or caused by different spellings in different languages.
+The code numbers also include a subgrouping for salts and ester radicals which are listed on the internet page of CIPAC.
 A CIPAC number can be allocated as soon as an ISO common name for a certain compound has been accepted.
 In cases, where no common name was applied for at ISO an explanatory statement has to be provided.

-To apply for a CIPAC number contact the CIPAC chairman or use the contact form on www.cipac.org.
+To apply for a CIPAC number contact CIPAC by using the contact form on www.cipac.org.
 Concerning the principle and the purpose of CIPAC numbers see also extra document "What are CIPAC Code Numbers?".

-2. CIPAC methods
+2 CIPAC methods

-CIPAC methods provide the availability of standardised and internationally agreed methods for the analysis of active ingredients and relevant impurities in pesticide and biocide products as well as physical, chemical and technical test methods for formulations.
+CIPAC methods provide the availability of standardised and internationally agreed methods for the analysis of active ingredients and relevant impurities in pesticide products as well as physical, chemical and technical test methods for formulations.
 CIPAC methods are used by monitoring laboratories, registration authorities, for regulatory compliance, and for FAO and WHO specifications.

-3. Collaborative trial to get a CIPAC method
+3 Collaborative trial to get a CIPAC method

-3.1.
-Scope
+3.1 Scope

 A collaborative study is an inter-laboratory study in which each participating laboratory uses the defined method to assess the performance characteristics of the method for the given test material.
-It is pointed out that a collaborative study is primarily a test of the method and not of the laboratory.
+It is pointed out that a collaborative study is primarily a test of the method and not of the laboratory!

-3.2.
-How to apply
+3.2 How to apply

-CIPAC recommends conducting a small scale trial first to reveal problems or identify difficulties with the method before conducting a full scale trial.
+CIPAC recommends conducting first a small scale trial with a minimum of four participants to reveal problems or identify difficulties with the method before conducting a full scale trial.
 This is however just a recommendation and not mandatory.
 In case help is needed to acquire laboratories for the small scale trial, either CIPAC or one of the national Pesticides Analytical Councils (PAC) can be contacted.